Frequently Asked Questions

 Performance fee: Varies for each product – This is the product manager’s incentive fee which applies only when a new high watermark has been reached on the difference between the old and the new high watermark.

-Bid/Ask spread: Bid/Ask spread: FundFront products trade at NAV with a maximum of 0.5% official spread set by the market maker.
+Secondary market spread: FundFront products trade at NAV with a maximum spread from mid of 0.5% under normal market conditions.
 The spread decreases as the order size increases.
-Request more information about spreads by sending us an email to firstname.lastname@example.org.
+Request more information about spreads by sending us an email at email@example.com.

 How liquid are FundFront products?